Vermont's transgender candidate getting death threats

 MONTPELIER, Vt.
-(AP) - Vermont's transgender gubernatorial candidate says she's been getting a steady stream of death threats and other personal attacks since her candidacy began to gain traction.
+(AP) - Vermont's transgender gubernatorial candidate said Tuesday she's been getting a steady stream of death threats and other personal attacks since her candidacy began to draw attention from across the country and the world.

-Christine Hallquist, who won Vermont's Democratic gubernatorial primary last week, says the threats began before the primary when people across the country and the world started to pay attention to her campaign.
+Christine Hallquist, who won Vermont's Democratic gubernatorial primary last week, said most of the threats, which began before she won the nomination, have been coming from outside of Vermont, although during her primary campaign it was not unusual for people to yell insults at her during parades and other public appearances.

+"Early on when our team assembled I said 'the more successful we are, the more vitriol and threats we are going to receive,'" Hallquist said Tuesday.
+"It's kind of a natural outcome of our divided country."

-Hallquist is the first openly transgender person to win a major party nomination to run for governor.
+Hallquist, who is now running against incumbent Republican Gov. Phil Scott in the November election, is the first openly transgender political candidate to have won a major party nomination for governor.

+Scott said Tuesday he was saddened to hear Hallquist had been threatened and he would not tolerate hate speech or violence against anyone.

+"We must - as a society - do better to combat anger and violence," Scott said.
+"I'm hopeful Vermonters will join me in ensuring everyone - regardless of gender, race, ethnicity, sexual orientation, religion or other characteristics - are treated with dignity, respect and acceptance."

+Vermonters have been generally accepting of her candidacy, focusing on the issues rather than her status as transgender, she said.
+The threats come on the phone of via social media platforms.
+She estimated the campaign had received about a dozen actual death threats.

+"Getting into this, this is what fighting for American freedom is all about," Hallquist said.

-She says the threats have been reported to the Vermont State Police and the FBI.
+Hallquist said her campaign had reported the threats to the Vermont State Police and the FBI.

-As a result of the threats, Hallquist says her campaign isn't publicizing her appearances or the location of her campaign office.

-Hallquist says she's not surprised by the threats.
-She says it's a "natural outcome of our divided country."
+State Police spokesman Adam Silverman said Tuesday troopers would be speaking with campaign officials to get a sense of what they might be facing and what their needs are.

+"We take any threat against a Vermonter seriously and are doing what we can to work with her campaign to make sure the threats are taken seriously and are investigated," Silverman said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.